amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 When we write queries, SQL dictates the query parts be supplied in a particular order: `SELECT`, `FROM`, `JOIN...ON`, `WHERE`, `GROUP BY`, `ORDER BY`.
 Note that this is not the same order in which the query is executed.
 (We'll get to `JOIN...ON` and `GROUP BY` in a bit.)

-***EXERCISE 5: Update your query from Exercise 4 so that weight is displayed in kilograms and rounded to two decimal places.
+***CHALLENGE 5: Update your query from Challenge 4 so that weight is displayed in kilograms and rounded to two decimal places.
 Only display results for female animals captured in 1999.
 Order the results alphabetically by the species ID.***

 ## <a name="aggregation"></a> Aggregation

 Aggregation allows us to combine results by grouping records based on value and to calculate combined values in groups.

 Let’s go to the **surveys** table and find out how many individuals there are.
-Using the wildcard simply counts the number of records (rows).
+Using the wildcard counts the number of records (rows).

     SELECT COUNT(*)
     FROM surveys;